Tips, Tricks & Techniques To Make Your Guitar Solos Way More Expressive.

 Tapping is the technique where you produce notes by hammering with the fingertips of fingers of your fretting hand onto the string.

-Most of these guitarist, use tapping into longer elaborate lines or entire solo sections, but you can also use tapping purely as an expressive device.
+Most of these guitarists, use tapping into longer elaborate lines or entire solo sections, but you can also use tapping purely as an expressive device.

 This is showcased to great effect in the Rush song “Limelight”, where Alex Lifeson taps the one, long note at 2:40, and slides the note down with the finger of his picking hand that he tapped the note with.
 This gives an eerie type of sound quality and fluidity to the note.